20242-Ingenieria-Web-Udea-MJ/taller-html-sebastia-ruiz/README.md

 # Apple-Style Calculator Clone

 This project is a web-based calculator that mimics the design and functionality of the Apple calculator.
-Built using TypeScript, HTML, and CSS, this calculator supports basic operations (addition, subtraction, multiplication, and division) and allows for chained calculations.
+Built using TypeScript, HTML, and CSS, this calculator supports basic operations (addition, subtraction, multiplication, and division) and allows for chained calculations with a built-in calculations history.
 It also handles division by zero gracefully by displaying an error message.

 ## Table of Contents